mod_deflate

 Compressing Content

 Apache 2.0, 2.2, and 2.4 allow you to compress content using mod_deflate before sending it to the visitor's browser.
 The types of content to be compressed are specified by MIME type.
-The mod_deflate module provides similar functionality as mod_gzip.
+The mod_deflate module provides similar functionality to mod_gzip.

 - Log in to cPanel.